 Okay.
 So you’re thinking about doing this thing, but you’re not sure exactly what to expect.
 Here are some answers that may help you decide.
 If you have questions that aren’t answered on this page, please contact Dawn at firstname.lastname@example.org.
 To succeed, the program needs mentors as much as it needs students.

-What exactly is my role as an advisor?
+What exactly is my role as a Program or Associate Advisor?

-You may be asked to carpool some of the students to another nearby location for a specific event they want to cover.
+- You may be asked to carpool some of the students to another nearby location for a specific event they want to cover, or to an interview location with the group.

 When do I have to be there?

 Associate Advisors must volunteer for a minimum of 8 hours, which can be completed in one day or split between Saturday and Sunday.
-You would be needed the most during work times, which are usually in the afternoon and evening.
-Itinerary will be provided and you will confirm your hours prior to the event.
+An itinerary will be provided and you will confirm your hours prior to the event.
 Your name will be included in the resulting publication as an Associate Advisor.
+Associate Advisors should plan to attend the Friday evening orientation.
+They are welcome to attend any presentations or location visits included in the itinerary.

 What is provided?